The film adaptation of Stephen King short story 1408 revisits common horror tropes of death, grief … and bad room service.

 The time loops that Enslin experiences inside room 1408 are no different from his joyless limbo outside the hotel.

-The room shows Enslin the soulless reality of his life, but makes plain it’s reflecting his own existence back at him.
+The room shows Enslin the soulless reality of his life, but is reflecting his own existence back at him.
 For instance, when he calls for help out of the window only to realise he’s looking at himself.

 There are plenty of similarities between Enslin and The Shining’s Jack Torrance.
 Both men are bitter writers.
 They have young children: Enslin loses his to cancer, Torrance tries to lose his … to a mallet.

 Both stories take place in a hotel, with each writer first seduced by its gory history.
-Unable to leave, each then dies in a spectacular blaze that destroys the source of the evil (see King’s source novel of The Shining).
+Unable to leave, each then dies in a spectacular blaze that destroys the source of the evil.

 There’s also an aspect of cruelly reversed wish fulfilment.